dbp/rivet-old/README.md

 sandbox.
 This is to support the pattern where one repository will contain multiple projects within it.

+If you want the dependency to be updated (to get upstream changes), you can remove "deps/user/reponame" or `touch deps/user/reponame/.rivetclone`.

 ```
 commands {
   foo = "bar"